Rakibul-Islam-GitHub/Rakibul-Islam-GitHub/README.md

 ### 📝 `Some Interesting Facts`

 - ✔️ **Full stack developer** from Bangladesh.
-- 🔨 Currently working on **personal project** (microservice app with nextjs, nodejs and express)
+- 🔨 Currently working on different client's projects **As a freelancer**
-- 🌱 I’m currently learning nextjs & devops things.
+- 🌱 I’m also working on some **research paper** in Machine Learning & Artificial Intelligence.
-- 💬 Ask me about react, node, express, javascript(ES6), docker and kubernetes.
+- 💬 Ask me about react, node, express, javascript(ES6), Machine Learning, publishing research article.
 - 💡 Like to explore new technologies and modern frameworks.
 ---